broadinstitute/cromwell/docs/Labels.md

+_For the Doc-A-Thon_
+**Questions to answer and things to consider:**

+1. Who is visiting the Labels page?
+*When would someone use labels?*
+2. What do they need to know first?

+3. Is all the important information there?
+If not, add it!
+*Was the person redirected from the API page? from the CLI page?
+What about if they're using HPC or their laptop?
+Can they use labels?*
+4. Are there things that don't need to be there?
+Remove them.
+*Does a user care about P.API rules?
+Maybe those should be a separate section*
+5. Are the code and instructions accurate?
+Try it!

+---
+ **DELETE ABOVE ONCE COMPLETE**

+---

 Every call run on the Pipelines API backend is given certain labels by default, so that Google resources can be queried by these labels later.
 The current default label set automatically applied is:

 | Key | Value | Example | Notes |